Leafwing-Studios/fonts-of-power-lite/docs/src/rules/downtime-activities.md

 If you fail, you disappear as your spirit slips away forever.

 As a downtime activity, your allies can attempt to **Resurrect** you.
-In order to use the Resurrect downtime activity, they must be in the area with the highest danger level of the font that absorbed you.
+In order to use the Resurrect downtime activity, they must be in the dangerous area of the font that absorbed you.
 Additionally, they must have an adequate **vessel**, as described in the table below.
 They then must succeed on three separate skill checks, with a difficulty of 10 + your transcendence.
 These skill checks always use Focus, but the skill used (and the species you reincarnate as) varies based on the vessel used.